The best local movers for Laredo to Des Moines moves

 - Des Moines is considered to be less safe than Laredo with a score of 57.8 vs Laredo’s 63.77.

-- Air quality in Des Moines is good, and in Laredo it's good.
+- Air quality in Des Moines is Good, and in Laredo it’s Good.

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
-Make sure the moving company you use has a license before hiring.
+Always verify licensing details before committing to a mover.

 - State regulator: You can verify a Iowa moving license and its status through the state’s public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 Where to live in Des Moines